 We plan to continue strengthening the fine jewelry brand we have been building for nearly three decades.
-As the consumer landscape continues to shift and factors beyond price, craftmanship, and origin are driving decisions to purchase, brand equity is more important than ever.
+As the consumer landscape continues to shift and factors beyond price, craftmanship, and origin drive purchase decisions, brand equity is more important than ever.
 We will continue investing in paid media campaigns targeting the trade and consumers as we reinforce our Made, not MinedTM provenance.
 We will also remain steadfast in our quest for sustained top-line organic growth as our brand messaging resonates with new audiences.